danbev/learning-crypto/notes/seedwing/seedwing-policy.md

 320	                }
 321	            }),
 ```
+Alright, so it is not clear to me what this function does so lets try to sort
+it out.
+The first thing to notice is that the

 So when this function returns, the Future will be awaited, and poll will call
 the future:
 ```console